clarktrimble/ba-blog/content/blog/latex-cv/index.md

 ---
 title: LaTeX for a Résumé that Pops
-description: "Or at least looks pretty good."
+description: "Or at least one that looks clean and distinctive"
 date: 2023-10-26
 tags:
   - notes to self
 layout: layouts/post.njk
 ---

+{% image "./gutenberg.png", "LaTex sample output" %}

 Just a quick post so I'll never forget, or at least not lose the source, again :/

-{% image "./gutenberg.png", "LaTex sample output" %}

 ## TL;DR